 Pharmacokinetic properties

-Clinical studies show that methylthioninium chloride is well absorbed by the oral route, and rapidly taken up by the tissues.
+Clinical studies show that methylthioninium chloride is well absorbed by the oral use, and rapidly taken up by the tissues.
 The majority of the dose is excreted in the urine, usually in the form of leucomethylthioninium chloride.

 Absorption

-Following the oral administration of Lumeblue at a total dose of 200 mg (8 prolonged-release tablets, 25 mg each) in healthy subjects, peak plasma concentration (Cmax) was 1.15 ± 0.26 μg/mL, with a median time to peak concentration (Tmax) of 16 hours (10 – 24 hours).
+Following the oral administration of methylthioninium chloride tablets at a total dose of 200 mg (8 prolonged-release tablets, 25 mg each) in healthy subjects, peak plasma concentration (Cmax) was 1.15 ± 0.26 mcg/mL, with a median time to peak concentration (Tmax) of 16 hours (10 – 24 hours).
 Absolute bioavailability was calculated to be approximately 100%.

 Biotransformation